bash-stack/MigrateGitlabToGogs/README.md

   --force_disable_wiki  Disable wiki in Gogs / Gitea for all migrated
                         repositories even if enabled in corresponding Gitlab project.
-  --no_confirm          Skip user confirmation of each single step.
+  --non_interactive     Migrate all repositories in the given GitLab namespace
+                        automatically; if an issue occurs, the migration process will be stopped immediately.
+By default, the script asks for confirmation for most of the steps in the migration process; if an issue occurs, the user will be presented with different options on how to proceed.
+  --skip_existing_target
-  --skip_existing       Skip any repository that already exists on the Gogs /
-                        Gitea instance without asking for confirmation.
+                        Skip any repository that already exists on the target Gogs / Gitea instance without asking for confirmation.
   --use_ssh             Use SSH instead of HTTP(S) to clone and push
                         repositories.
 ```